-Award-winning journalist Jill Lawrence is the commentary editor of USA Today.
-A former columnist for U.S. News and World Report and Creators Syndicate, she is the author of the Brookings Institution's Profiles in Negotiation series and a contributor to The Surge: 2014's Big GOP Win and What It Means for the Next Presidential Race.
+Award-winning journalist Jill Lawrence is commentary editor and a columnist at USA Today.
+A former columnist for U.S. News and World Report and Creators Syndicate, she is the author of the 2017 book The Art of the Political Deal: How Congress Beat the Odds and Broke Through Gridlock and a contributor to The Surge: 2014's Big GOP Win and What It Means for the Next Presidential Race.

 Her positions have included senior correspondent and managing editor for politics at National Journal; senior correspondent and columnist for Politics Daily; national political correspondent for USA Today, and national political writer for The Associated Press.
 Her writing on politics, policy and culture has also appeared in Politico Magazine, The Week, Al Jazeera America Opinion, The Daily Beast, The Atlantic, The Washington Post, The Boston Globe and The Atlanta Journal-Constitution.

-Among Lawrence's national awards and honors are a 2010 Sigma Delta Chi award from the Society of Professional Journalists for her Politics Daily columns and a 1995 National Headliner Award for her AP columns.
+Among Lawrence's national awards and honors are the National Press Club's 2016 Lee Walczak Award for Political Analysis, a 2010 Sigma Delta Chi award from the Society of Professional Journalists for her Politics Daily columns and a 1995 National Headliner Award for her AP columns.
 She was a finalist in the 2015 National Society of Newspaper Columnists contest and the 2010 Online News Association awards.
 Columbia Journalism Review named her one of the top 10 campaign reporters in the country in 2004.
 Washingtonian magazine included her on its list of 50 "best and most influential journalists" in 2005.

 A highlight of her tenure at USA Today was "One Nation, Divided," a series which she proposed after the stalemated 2000 election and which ran in 2002.
 The stories were based on research and reporting throughout 2001, both before and after the 9/11 attacks, in the archetypal blue and red towns of Montclair, N.J., and Franklin, Tenn.
 In 2003, the IRE Journal published an article Lawrence wrote about how and why the towns were chosen and the tools she used to find the information she needed.